Did you know that fifty-one percent of American families qualify for free and reduced-price school meals? It’s true!

 By applying for this program, you open the door to save more money outside of the cafeteria through free ACT waivers.

+The ACT is a test generally given to students who intend to enroll into college.
+The ACT determines the educational needs of a student in addition to information about any potential scholarships, loans or other financial assistance they can qualify for.
 To see to it that all children are given equal opportunities for success, the ACT offers four free ACT tests to all students currently enrolled in the free and reduced-price lunch program.

 Outside of this program, a single ACT costs sixty dollars.
-Through this program, your family can save two hundred-forty dollars per student and ensure that your child has every opportunity available to any of their peers!
+Through this program, your family can save up to two hundred-forty dollars per student and ensure that your child has every opportunity available to any of their peers!

 Dual Credit Deals